Breakfast daily, 3 lunches, 3 three-course dinners including a farewell dinner in New Orleans

 Day 7 NATCHEZ–FROGMORE–LAFAYETTE

-First stop today is FROGMORE PLANTATION, where you’ll learn about the trials and triumphs of life on the plantation, from the 1700s to today.
-Travel then to the LOUISIANA DELTA MUSIC MUSEUM, where you are treated to a guided tour and will learn intimate stories about Jerry Lee Lewis, Mickey Gilley, Conway Twitty, and other Louisiana Delta musicians.
+First stop today is the DELTA MUSIC MUSEUM, where you are treated to a guided tour and will learn intimate stories about Jerry Lee Lewis, Mickey Gilley, Conway Twitty, and other Louisiana Delta musicians.
 Head through Louisiana into the heart of Cajun Country.
+Then, visit the historic FROGMORE PLANTATION, where you’ll learn about the trials and triumphs of life on the plantation, from the 1700s to today.
 Arrive in Lafayette and participate in a unique experience at MARTIN ACCORDIONS, where you learn the history of accordion making, and enjoy music and storytelling by the Martin family.

 Day 8 LAFAYETTE–HOUMAS HOUSE PLANTATION–NEW ORLEANS

 Enjoy a morning visit to St. Martinville to see the famous oak tree from Longfellow’s poem, Evangeline.
 Then, CRUISE through the swampy waterways of the Atchafalaya Basin.
 See moss-draped trees, wildlife, and maybe even a lingering alligator or two.
 On to the Great River Road, where wealthy plantation owners built their monumental homes.
 Afterward, enjoy authentic Cajun home cooking along the banks of the Atchafalaya.
 Visit HOUMAS HOUSE PLANTATION, the “Crown Jewel of the Great River Road.”
 Tour the mansion, which is filled with period antiques and Louisiana artwork, and enjoy some time to stroll the magnificent gardens.
-You may just want to relax under one of the magnificent oak trees.
 We then continue to exciting New Orleans for a 2-night stay.